ssardina-research/nugat-0.6.0/README.md

 help provides an overview of the available commands.
 Calling a NuGAT shell command with argument "-h" prints a brief usage message.

 NuGAT 0.6.0 uses the same language as NuGAT 0.5.0.
-See examples.

-Try some examples in examples/
+See examples in examples/

-### TWO PLAYER AGENT ONES (as in original NuGAT): ###

 The port of the original NuGAT example (gets same results):

     ./NuGAT ../examples/NuGAT/simple.smv